SneakyBastardSword/community-eyes/README.md

 neurotypical supremacy, pedophilia, and just general capitalist bootlicking.

 Note that this fork is still a work in progress, and none of these features are implemented yet.
-Please be patient, we don
+Please be patient, as my system is the only contributor at the moment.